monitorly-app/probe/README.md

 This feature is essential for security monitoring and intrusion detection, helping identify potential brute-force attacks and unauthorized access attempts.

+### Port Monitoring

+The probe can monitor open network ports and their associated processes:

+- `enabled`: Turn port monitoring on/off
+- `interval`: How frequently to scan for open ports (default: 1 minute)

+Port monitoring metrics include:
+- **Protocol**: TCP or UDP
+- **Local address and port**: Where the service is listening
+- **Remote address and port**: For established connections
+- **Connection status**: LISTEN, ESTABLISHED, etc.
+- **Process information**: PID and process name listening on the port

+The collector uses the `gopsutil` library to gather network connection information from the system, providing insights into:
+- Which services are running and listening
+- Active network connections
+- Process-to-port mappings for security auditing
+- Network service discovery

+This feature is valuable for security monitoring, service discovery, and ensuring only authorized services are running on expected ports.

 ### Metric Delivery

 The `sender` section configures how metrics are delivered: